 file:// protocol are read-only tables.

-http://protocol or by running OS commands or scripts.
+http://protocol or by executing OS commands or scripts.
 External web tables are not rescannable: the data can change while the query runs.

-Greenplum Database backup and restore operations back up and restore only external and external web table definitions, not the data source data.
+Dump and restore operate only on external and external web table definitions, not on the data sources.

 file://protocol is used in a URI that specifies the location of an operating system file.